 The permits issued by the Environment Agency and the associated improvement conditions are not driven by the local air quality management (LAQM) timetable but the permit process and Best Available Technique (BAT) requirements, consequently it is not appropriate for the Council to determine deadlines and priorities for those sites.
 This is applicable to actions A4, A6, A7 and A8.
+These actions are parts of Corus' improvement programme, the Council is committed to working with the Environment Agency to ensure that these actions are fulfilled.

-The action planning process will involve working with a number of stakeholders namely
+The action planning process will involve working with a number of stakeholders namely:

-- Local industry.
+- Local Industry,

-- The Environment Agency.
+- The Environment Agency,

-- The Health Protection Agency.
+- The Health Protection Agency,

-- Other Council departments.
+- Other Council departments,

-- Local residents.
+- Local residents,

+- Defra.